Jason Demetriou (rugby league): Early career

 Born in Sydney, Demetriou grew up in the St George area of Sydney and supported the Balmain Tigers as a child.
+He is of Greek and Canadian descent; his grandmother was born in Alberta.
 As a teen, Demetriou played in the Harold Matthews Cup and S.G.
 Ball Cup for the St George Dragons.
 From there Demetriou moved to the Newtown Jets, where he played for their Metropolitan Cup side and later the Bondi Roosters, before moving to England in December 1999.
 In 2000, Demetriou played for the now-defunct Lancashire Lynx and the Rochdale Hornets.

 Widnes Vikings

 In 2001, Demetriou joined the Widnes Vikings in the second division Northern Ford Premiership, with side gaining promotion to the Super League in Demetriou's first season with club and Demetriou being named the 2001 Northern Ford Premiership Overseas Player of the Year.

 Wakefield Trinity Wildcats

-In 2004, Demetriou joined the Wakefield Trinity Wildcats (captain) (Heritage № 1213) where he spent the next seven seasons, captaining the club for five of those seasons.
+In 2004, Demetriou joined the Wakefield Trinity Wildcats (captain) where he spent the next seven seasons, captaining the club for five of those seasons.
 In doing so, he became the first Australian player without NRL experience to captain a Super League team.

 In 2006, he was named Wakefield Trinity Wildcat's Player of the Year.
 That season he scored a late try against local rivals, the Castleford Tigers, to keep Wakefield Trinity Wildcats in the Super League, simultaneously relegating Castleford Tigers.
 The moment was captured and a large copy of the photo is on display outside the coach's office at Belle Vue.

-In 2007, he was named as Wakefield Trinity Wildcats's Player of the Year again.
+In 2007, he was named as Wakefield Trinity Wildcats' Player of the Year again.
 He was also named at centre in the Super League Dream Team, and was short-listed for the Man of Steel award along with Trent Barrett and James Roby.

 In 2009, he wore the number 8 jersey for Wakefield Trinity Wildcats, in memory of his close friend Adam Watene.
 Demetriou is associated with the Adam Watene Fund, helping raise funds for his family in New Zealand.
 In 2010, he was awarded a 3-month testimonial at the Wakefield Trinity Wildcats as a reward for his hard work and dedication to English rugby league.